Grong Municipality

-(Kråangke) is a municipality in Trøndelag county, Norway.
+Grong or is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region.
 The administrative centre of the municipality is the village of Medjå (sometimes called Grong also).
 Other villages in the municipality include Bergsmoen, Formofoss, Gartland, and Harran.

 The 1136 km2 municipality is the 97th largest by area out of the 357 municipalities in Norway.
 Grong Municipality is the 264th most populous municipality in Norway with a population of 2,322.
 The municipality's population density is 2 PD/km2 and its population has decreased by 5.2% over the previous 10-year period.

 General information

 Grong was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1901, the northwestern district of Grong (population: 1,046) was separated to form the new Høylandet Municipality.
 On 1 January 1923, the large Grong Municipality was divided into four smaller municipalities: Grong Municipality (population: 1,272) in the southwest, Harran Municipality (population: 630) in the centre, Røyrvik Municipality (population: 392) in the northeast, and Namsskogan Municipality (population: 469) in the northwest.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the neighboring Harran Municipality (population: 1,085) and Grong Municipality (population: 1,962) were merged (back together) to form a new, larger Grong Municipality.

 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.